2:25-cv-00965

 - Plaintiff’s Counsel: Russ August & Kabat

-- Venue Allegations: Plaintiff alleges venue is proper because Defendant is a foreign corporation, which may be sued in any judicial district.
-The complaint also alleges Defendant has committed acts of infringement in the district and conducts substantial business in Texas.
+- Venue Allegations: Plaintiff alleges that venue is proper because Defendant is a foreign corporation and has committed acts of direct and indirect infringement in the district.

-- Core Dispute: Plaintiff alleges that Defendant’s mobile applications, such as PUBG Mobile and WeChat, infringe three patents related to secure and efficient wireless messaging systems by using push messaging technology.
+- Core Dispute: Plaintiff alleges that Defendant’s mobile applications, including PUBG Mobile and WeChat, infringe patents related to secure and efficient wireless push messaging systems.

-- Technical Context: The technology at issue concerns systems for managing communications between network servers and applications on mobile devices, a foundational component of the modern mobile app ecosystem.
+- Technical Context: The technology concerns systems for securely managing and delivering data messages from network servers to multiple applications on mobile devices, a foundational element of modern app notifications and user engagement.

-- Key Procedural History: The complaint references prior litigation involving the same technology, specifically mentioning trial testimony from Headwater Research LLC v.
-Samsung Electronics Co., Ltd., Case No. 2:23-cv-00103 (E.D.
-Tex.), to assert that prior art messaging systems had security and efficiency flaws that the asserted patents' inventions solved.
+- Key Procedural History: The complaint references prior litigation involving the same patent family, specifically mentioning trial testimony from Headwater Research LLC v.
+Samsung Electronics Co., Ltd. in the same district, which may suggest Plaintiff's familiarity with litigating these patents and could influence litigation strategy.

 Case Timeline